 2. Put yourself first

-3. Lose feelings for someone fast: Don’t suppress the pain
+3. Don’t suppress the pain

-Don’t play the hard nut who’s not affected by heartbreaks.
+Don’t play the hard nut who’s not affected by heartbreaks or act like you are heartless.
 Let it come out in a healthy, organic manner.
 Research says that bottling up emotions can make them stronger.
-So you better get it out instead of burying it in.
+So you better get it out instead of burying it all inside you.

-4. Don’t immediately look for another relationship
+4. Don’t look for another relationship immediately

 5. Work on yourself

 Once you’ve vented your emotions healthily, visualize yourself as the person you want to be.
 Work toward becoming that person.
 If that individual is healthy, exercise and focus on your food habits.
 If they are successful, focus on excelling at work.
 Shop for yourself, not your vanity.
 Maintain a journal every day.
-Write your goals, and keep a track of them.
+Write your goals and keep a track of them.
 Practice mindfulness.

 6. Distance yourself from them

-7. Reach out to family and friends
+7. Reach out to family and close friends

-8. Talk to someone
+8. Talk about your feelings with someone

 10. Get out of your comfort zone

 Distractions like these can help take your mind off the heartache.
-Try new foods.
+Try new dishes.
 Wear that dress you thought you couldn’t carry well.
-Go on a solo vacation away from the city, and you may find love while traveling.
-Contact with nature can help creating a positive outlook as suggested by a research.
-Make new experiences to leave old ones behind.
+Go on a solo vacation away from the city.
+Contact with nature can help create a positive outlook as suggested by research.
+Make new experiences to leave the old ones behind.

 11. Find yourself again

-12. Learn a new skill
+12. Learn a new hobby or skill

 13. Don’t be hard on yourself

+An important part of moving forward is practicing kindness with your thoughts.
 Do not chide yourself if you feel you’re more affected than you should be.
-Let go of the self-doubt.
+Let go of the self-doubt and stop measuring your worth based on the bad days.
 Your process doesn’t have to be like everyone else’s.
 Do what makes sense to you.

 14. Be patient

-15. Seek professional help
+15. Seek help from a mental health professional

 - Keep yourself distracted by learning new skills and seeking new experiences